mohamedWithesmilyFace/search-engine-workshop-LlmZoomCamp/README.md

 -sothat  the old method of password is not no longer available -use a token for that instead of password .
 -adding a new line
+-adding a new line for checking github pull/push